lowRISC/opentitan/doc/rfc/0000-rfc-repository.md

 RFCs can be very important documentation artefacts.
 They show exactly what decisions have been made and the factors used to come to those decisions.
-As an open source project, we can make this process and the artefacts more open.
+As an open source project, we're able to make this process and the documentation artefacts more open.
 This RFC proposes applying our open source development model to the RFC process.

 We would do this by having RFCs:

 * Written as Markdown text documents.
 * Stored and tracked in a Git repo.
 * Proposed through GitHub PRs.
-* Reviewed and accepted/rejected through GitHub.
+* Reviewed and accepted/rejected through GitHub reviews.

-The workflow for proposing and reviewing would then be the same as contributing any code or documentation to OpenTitan.
+The workflow for proposing and reviewing would then be the same as contributing code or documentation to OpenTitan.

 ### RFC file structure

-Having a repo of RFCs like this brings them closer to any other kind of documentation.
+Having RFCs as files brings them closer to our other kinds of documentation.
 To make best use of RFCs as documentation, this RFC also proposes adding some structure to RFCs:

 * RFCs are dated (and authored if necessary).
 * RFCs are based on some template file to help the author fully consider all aspects of their proposal.
 * RFCs are assigned numeric IDs when accepted.
-* RFC numbers should start at 0001 and increase monotonically with date accepted.
+* RFC numbers will start at 0001 and increase monotonically with date accepted without gaps.
-* There should be no gaps in RFC numbers.

 Having RFCs as plain documentation lets us reference them when, for example:

 * Justifying the need for an issue or PR in OpenTitan.
 * Explaining why something was designed as it was in documentation.
-* Pointing to similar or conflicting RFCs to new proposals.
+* Pointing to similar or conflicting RFCs for new proposals or ideas.

+### Historic RFCs

+Historic RFCs accepted before this proposal should be converted to Markdown and included in the RFC repository for consistency.
+This should happen before further RFCs are added to preserve the ordering by date.

+### Tracking RFC implementation progress

+When an RFC is accepted, a link to a "tracking issue" should be added to the front-matter of the RFC document alongside the date it was accepted.
+This tracking issue should be a GitHub issue in the OpenTitan repo where the RFC will need to be implemented.

+This RFC proposes no format for these tracking issues, but they should:

+* Show the progress of the RFC's implementation.
+* Track any issues or updates encountered since the RFC was accepted.
+* Track follow-up RFCs that may need to be proposed to continue any unresolved or future work from the RFC.

 ## Drawbacks

-* Some RFCs have private reasoning which cannot be submitted to a public repo.
+* Some RFCs may have private motivations which cannot be submitted to a public repo.
+* Some RFC comments may need to reference private use-cases which cannot be included in a public review.
-* RFC comments are still locked into GitHub's system, so are not portable.
+* RFC comments are still locked into GitHub's system, so those are not portable.

 ## Rationale and alternatives